 Learn to Make These Drop Cloth Curtains

-What a difference these curtains make to Traci's patio.
+What a difference these curtains make to Traci's patio

-She has made living room curtains and slipcovers from drop cloths.
-And then she made outdoor curtain panels for her patio.
+She has made living room curtains and slipcovers from drop cloths - and then she made outdoor curtain panels for her patio.

-Plus they come already hemmed (yes!) and they look very nice.
-Dave and I think they look really great, too.
+Plus they come already hemmed (yes!) and they look very nice; Dave and I think they look really great, too.